CU-ESIIL/data-library/docs/water/epa_water_quality/epa_water_quality.md

 EPA’s Water Quality Data Portal
 ================
+Ty Tuff, ESIIL Data Scientist
+2023-05-21

-The EPA’s Water Quality Data Portal provides access to water quality monitoring data from various sources, including federal, state, tribal, and local organizations.
-This data covers a wide range of parameters, such as temperature, pH, dissolved oxygen, and the presence of various chemicals and pollutants.
-The portal aggregates data from the Water Quality Exchange (WQX), the Storage and Retrieval (STORET) Data Warehouse, and other sources.
+The U.S. Environmental Protection Agency’s (EPA) Water Quality Data Portal is a comprehensive repository of water quality monitoring data gathered from a broad spectrum of sources.
+It aggregates information from federal, state, tribal, and local organizations, and presents a wide array of parameters indicative of the health and status of various water bodies.

+The data spans parameters such as temperature, pH, dissolved oxygen, along with details about specific chemicals and pollutants, offering a nuanced and comprehensive insight into water quality across multiple regions.
+This information is gleaned from several notable databases, including the Water Quality Exchange (WQX), the Storage and Retrieval (STORET) Data Warehouse, among other trusted sources.

+One of the primary uses of the data accessible through the portal is to identify sources of pollution and assess the effectiveness of various water quality management programs.
+It offers crucial insights that help in understanding the health of aquatic ecosystems, tracking changes over time, and identifying trends or anomalies that might need immediate attention.

-The data can be used for various purposes, such as identifying pollution sources, assessing the effectiveness of water quality management programs, and understanding the health of aquatic ecosystems.
-The portal allows users to search and download data related to specific water bodies or locations, making it an invaluable resource for water quality analysis and research.
+A particularly noteworthy feature of the Water Quality Data Portal is its search functionality.
+Users can search and download data specific to certain water bodies or geographic locations, tailoring the information to their specific requirements.
+This makes the portal an invaluable resource for stakeholders interested in water quality analysis and research.

+Whether you’re an environmental scientist, a policymaker, a water management professional, or simply someone with a keen interest in understanding the quality of water in your region, the EPA’s Water Quality Data Portal is an unparalleled resource that brings a wealth of data right at your fingertips.

 R